 Jumping ahead and leaving out many stories, it was the mid 1990’s when I saw my first oral storyteller of the old tradition.
 The storyteller was John Row.
 I had two daughters then, I took them to a small festival in a wood outside Colchester.
 We walked around a corner and there sat John, we sat and listened to his stories, we experienced, how magical traditional oral storytelling was.
 We watched him tell tales from out of his head, not a book in sight, telling Folk and Fairy tales, it was like an epiphany.
 I thought, one day I want to tell stories like that.
 The thought never left me.
 Around this period while I was training as a Social Worker, I spent 3 weeks in Manitoba, the prairie lands of Canada.
 During this visit I was very privileged to have been invited to spend a day with the Metis people of Manitoba, who came from the indigenous tribes of Manitoba, Canada.
 I was allowed, after a traditional welcoming ceremony, to be part of their sharing circle.
 This is where people shared real life stories, of which I contributed.
 This was followed by a ceremonial sweat lodge on the edge of a great lake.
 As mentioned I was studying as a Social Worker, later in my career I undertook further training and became a Therapeutic Counsellor, regularly listening to ‘real life’ stories.
-So looking back I can see that I have been working in some way or other with stories, for many years.
-Moving forward to more recent years having experienced the ups and downs of life.
-Out of the blue, just like in a fairy tale, something happened that changed everything for me.
+So on reflection I can see that I have been listening or working in some way or other, with stories, all my life.
+Moving forward to more recent years, having experienced the ups and downs of life, out of the blue, just like in a fairy tale, something happened that changed everything for me.

-To find out more about me and what I do, please go to each sub-heading.
+To find out more about me and what I do, please go to each of the sub-heading’s.

 Contact Me without obligation to discuss a traditional storytelling performance.